Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 This can be useful when you don't want to create your own backend for channel set, this is fast to implement.

-With that one, the only thing you need to do is allow one of your channels to be self set.
+With that one, the only thing you need to do is allow one of your channels to be self to set.

 ![Allow set self in Capgo](/self_set.webp)

-And then add this in the code of your Ionic app, for best experience, use this after the user clicks on button like "register for beta"
+And then add this in the code of your Ionic app, for best experience, use this after the user clicks on a button like "register for beta"
 ```js
 import { CapacitorUpdater } from '@capgo/capacitor-updater'